 Introduction to cannabinoids

-Cannabinoids are a group of active compounds found in the Cannabis plant.
-These naturally occurring substances are responsible for many of the effects of cannabis, from the psychoactive high associated with THC to the calming and pain-relieving effects of CBD.
+Cannabinoids are a group of active compounds found in the cannabis plant.
+These naturally occurring substances are responsible for many of the plant’s effects, ranging from the psychoactive high linked to THC to the calming influence often associated with CBD.

 The science of cannabinoids

-To understand cannabinoids, one must first understand the endocannabinoid system.
-This complex cell-signaling system was discovered in the early 1990s by researchers exploring THC, a well-known cannabinoid.
+To explore cannabinoids, it is essential first to understand the endocannabinoid system.
+This complex cell-signalling network was identified in the early 1990s during research into THC, one of the best-known cannabinoids.

-The endocannabinoid system is active in your body even if you don't use cannabis and plays a crucial role in maintaining homeostasis, or internal stability, in response to changes in the environment.
+The endocannabinoid system is active in the body even without cannabis use and plays an important role in maintaining homeostasis, or internal balance, in response to environmental changes.

-It has been documented in research studies that cannabinoids interact with the body's endocannabinoid system (ECS), which is a part of our nervous system, through two types of receptors: CB1 receptors, which are mostly found in the central nervous system, and CB2 receptors, which are more often found in peripheral cells associated with the immune system.
+Research studies have documented how cannabinoids interact with the endocannabinoid system (ECS), which forms part of the nervous system.
+This occurs primarily through two receptors: CB1, found mostly in the central nervous system, and CB2, more commonly present in peripheral cells linked to the immune system.

-When cannabinoids bind to these receptors, they influence the release of neurotransmitters in the brain, leading to various physiological effects.
+When cannabinoids bind to these receptors, they influence the release of neurotransmitters, resulting in a variety of physiological effects.

-Cannabinoids can enter the body through inhalation, ingestion, or topical application, and their pharmacokinetics can vary depending on the method of consumption.
-The effects of cannabinoids can also vary depending on the specific cannabinoid and the method of consumption.
+Cannabinoids can be introduced to the body by inhalation, ingestion, or topical application, with their effects differing depending on both the compound and the method of use.

 Type of cannabinoid | Description |